muggy8/fontstrap/README.md

 <p>You would not need to write custome media queries for your image-wrapper class as it's padding will resize responsively based on the font size. of your element.
 In conjunction with bootstrap, this lets you easily make minor adjustments to your layout.
 Where bootstrap lets you adjust large things like grids, fontstrap will let you adjust the smaller minor details.
 Happy adjusting!</p>

 <h3>fontstrap-addon.css?</h3>
 <p>If you want to have some predefined classes for making these small adjustments then that's wehre fontstrap-addon comes in.
 The default fonstrap will only carry with it responsive font sizes.
 In the addon CSS you'll find a number of other tools at your disposal. such as adjusting margin and padding as well as letter space and so on.
 Here's a list of the classes that are defined and an example of how to get some desired effects.
-You are often better off just declareing custome classes in most of these cases unless stated otherwise numbers that are supported are: 25/50/75/100/125/150/175/200</p>
+You are often better off just declareing custome classes.
+In most of these cases unless stated otherwise numbers that are supported are: 25/50/75/100/125/150/175/200</p>
 <ul>
 	<li>pad-#em</li>
 	<li>pad-#rem</li>